afzalahmed81/Flexbox-task/README.md

 # Flexbox-task
-Responsive card laypout for mobile and desktop screens.
+Responsive card layout for mobile and desktop screens.